top of page

-Through social art, Melanie Schambach invites the public to challenge the narratives of identity, belonging, and social change through participatory painting.
+Through social art, Melanie Schambach invites the public to challenge the narratives of identity, belonging, and social evolution through participatory painting.

 "I believe societies and the environment are facing extraordinary challenges while the speed of change is faster than ever.
 New methods of engaging people, radical collaborating, and courageous processes that uplift the spirit through self-discovery, are some of the ways to contribute to positive change.
 With this body of work, I aim to challenge and re-discover the narratives of who we are, how we relate to one another, how we belong to the earth, and what is our shared responsibility."